 There are a lot of rewards that come with a good job – the remunerations, the growth prospects, retirement benefits and other perks.
 However, remember, when you’re in an interview, the panel doesn’t really want to know how you are personally rewarded.

-Answer: I love helping people and care for their physical, mental and emotional well-being.
+Answer: I love helping people and caring for their physical, mental and emotional well-being.
 I feel that as a nurse I would be an asset to your organization.
 The most rewarding thing about my career is definitely the cheer and optimism that I get to spread around and give my patient the hope and support he needs to overcome his ailment.

 2. Would you become a doctor if given the opportunity?